zoixc/nxtcld-smb/README.md

 sudo docker restart nextcloud
 ```

-Add correct headers (for example using NPM) - paste this on the Advanced tab of your host:
+Add correct headers (for example using NPM) - paste this on the Advanced tab of your proxy host:

 ```
 add_header X-Content-Type-Options "nosniff" always;